Ukraine thwarts Russian advances; fight rages for Mariupol

 The Western official, though, said that there were no signs Moscow was ready to compromise.

 In the last update from Mariupol officials, they said March 15 that at least 2,300 people had died in the siege.
-But there are fears the toll could be much higher.
-Airstrikes over the past week devastated a theater and an art school where many civilians were taking shelter.
+Accounts from the city suggest the true toll is much higher, with bodies lying uncollected.
+Airstrikes over the past week destroyed a theater and an art school where many civilians were taking shelter.

-Thousands have managed to flee Mariupol, where the bombardment has cut off electricity, water and food supplies and severed communication with the outside world.
-The city council said Tuesday that more than 1,100 people who had escaped the siege were in a convoy of buses heading to a city northwest of Mariupol.
+Zelenskyy, in his address, said more than 7,000 people were evacuated from Mariupol on Tuesday.
+But about 100,000 remain in the city “in inhuman conditions, under a full blockade, without food, without water, without medicine and under constant shelling, under constant bombardment,” he said.

-But the Red Cross said a humanitarian aid convoy trying to reach the city with desperately needed supplies still had not been able to enter.
+Like Zelenskyy, the Red Cross said a humanitarian aid convoy trying to reach the city with desperately needed supplies had not been able to enter.

 Perched on the Sea of Azov, Mariupol is a crucial port for Ukraine and lies along a stretch of territory between Russia and Crimea.
 The siege has cut the city off from the sea and allowed Russia to establish a land corridor to Crimea.